- John Appleby made bold predictions on HANA.

 The statement made by Bill McDermott that HANA works 100,000 times faster than any competing technology as we covered in the article How Accurate Was SAP About HANA Being 100,000x Faster Than Any Other Technology in the World?

-This proposals is both completely false and is something we routinely have lampooned Bill McDermott for saying.
+This proposal is both wholly false and is something we routinely have lampooned Bill McDermott for saying.
 It also shows how untethered Bill McDermott is to any reality.
-Therefore it is amusing to see Appleby embrace this statement here and to demonstrates that like McDermott, Appleby is really just a salesperson.
+Therefore it is amusing to see Appleby embrace this statement here and to demonstrates that like McDermott, Appleby is just a salesperson.